p2-inc/phasetwo-docs/docs/self-service/dash-overview.md

 ## Realms

-Single realms have historically been used for testing or trialing Phase Two.
+Realms live in your clusters.
 For a specific realm, launch the Keycloak Admin UI by clicking "console".
-For more information, view our [Realms](./deployments.md) page.
+For more information, view our [Realms](./realms.md) page.

-Single realms are being replaced by the [Starter](./create-a-cluster.md) dedicated cluster tier; new projects should start with a Starter cluster, while existing single realms remain accessible.

 <figure>
   <img src="/docs/dashboard/realms.png" className="max-w-3xl"  alt="Phase Two Dash Realms" />